What are the blogging myths?

-Remove unnecessary words, redundant phrases and make it one point per paragraph.
+Remove unnecessary words and redundant phrases and make it one point per paragraph.

-If a reader feels your post is helpful, he will surely read it to the last alphabet.
+If a reader finds your post helpful, he will read it to the last alphabet.
 I have read a blog post that is about 4,500 plus word count.

 Why do I have to read such a season film?